QR Codes were invented in Japan back in 1994. And the main aim behind their invention was— replacing barcodes in inventory management.

 10. Oceanwatch used QR Code to increase traceability in Australia

 “These QR codes offer real transparency around the provenance of seafood.
-It’s important the community knows where their seafood comes from, and is confident the fisher is dedicated to responsible fishing and best-practice techniques to protect our marine environments” – Brad Warren, Executive Chair, OceanWatch Australia.
+It’s important the community knows where their seafood comes from.
+Also, it is confident that fisher is dedicated to responsible fishing and best-practice techniques to protect our marine environments.”

 11. Australian government use QR Code for safe construction

-In 2012, CodeSafe Solutions (CodeSafe) and Master Builders Association of Victoria (MBAV) partnered with WorkSafe Victoria to show short targeted safety videos/demonstrations on high risk construction activities.
-QR Codes linking to these videos were embedded into Safe Work Method Statements.
+In 2012, CodeSafe Solutions (CodeSafe) and Master Builders Association of Victoria (MBAV) partnered with WorkSafe Victoria.
+They showed safety videos/demonstrations on high risk construction activities.